 - There was an entire episode of the Kirby anime dedicated to this after Dedede was seen getting pied on live television.
 Hilarity Ensues.

-- Suicide Squad had a Running Gag subplot about a mysterious attacker pieing their personnel.
-It was Captain Boomerang, who'd earlier arranged to attack himself with a boomerang pie to divert suspicion.
+- Suicide Squad had a Running Gag subplot about a mysterious attacker pieing their personnel and visitors (in one issue, Lois Lane was pied!).
+It turns out to be Captain Boomerang, who'd earlier arranged to attack himself with a boomerang pie to divert suspicion.